HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Cooking Grate Doesn't Fit Properly

-In early 2000, there were reports of new WSMs being shipped with top cooking grates that were too large in diameter.
-The handled top cooking grate should fit easily within the diameter of the cooking section and sit flat on the top flanges of the four grate brackets.
+Occasionally, there are reports of new WSMs being shipped with top cooking grates that are too large in diameter.
+The grate should fit easily inside the middle cooking section and sit securely on top of the four grill straps.
+If you have a cooking grate that’s too big, contact Weber Customer Service at 800-446-1071 for a replacement.

 Lid Handle Loose